-Due to surrounding development and fenced-off private property, a zone of influence was only able to be surveyed by foot to the northwest and southeast.
-Residential development and an active construction site occur to the south and east, respectively, and do not provide suitable habitat for burrowing owls; therefore, these areas were not surveyed for burrowing owls.
-The areas north and west of the site are largely undeveloped, but were fenced off and scanned with binoculars from the boundary of the site.
-The area immediately southeast of the site was accessible and was surveyed on foot.
+Due to surrounding development and fenced-off private property, a zone of influence was only able to be surveyed by foot to the northeast and east.
+Industrial and commercial development and active construction sites occur to the northwest, west, and south, and do not provide suitable habitat for burrowing owls; therefore, these areas were not surveyed for burrowing owls.
+The area immediately southeast of the site was accessible and was surveyed with binoculars.
 Refer to Exhibit 4, Survey Areas and Suitable Habitat.

-Survey transects on the project site were generally oriented north to south across the project site and east to west across the surrounding undeveloped areas that were accessible.
-The transects were spaced at a maximum of 30-meter (approximately 100 feet) intervals to ensure 100% visual coverage of all areas in suitable habitat on the project site and within the survey area.
+Survey transects on the project site were oriented north to south and were conducted at a maximum of 30-meter (approximately 100 feet) intervals to ensure 100% visual coverage of all areas in suitable habitat on the project site and within the survey area.
 The focused burrowing owl surveys were conducted during the recognized timeframe (the breeding season is typically March through August) in the morning one hour before sunrise to two hours after sunrise.